Olufolasade Adamolekun

-Olufolasade "Sade" Ayomide Danielle Adamolekun (born 21 February 2001) is an American-born Jamaican footballer who plays as a forward or a midfielder for USC Trojans and the Jamaica women's national team.
+Olufolasade "Sade" Ayomide Danielle Adamolekun (born 21 February 2001) is a professional footballer who plays as a forward or a midfielder for Heart of Midlothian.
+Born in the United States, she represents Jamaica internationally.

+She previously played for USC Trojans.

 Early life

 Born in Austin, Texas to a Yoruba Nigerian father Lanre Adamolekun and Jamaican mother Michelle Adamolekun, Olufolasade was raised with her older brother Nathaniel.

 In 2016, Adamolekun was the recipient of the UIL Girls Soccer All District 14-6A Award as a freshman at Lake Travis High School in Austin, Texas.
 As a sophomore at Fleming Island High School she earned the All-First Coast 1st Team Award in 2017 after scoring 22 goals.
 In 2017 and 2018, Adamolekun was the recipient of the United Soccer Coaches Youth Girls All-South Region Award.
 She was also recognized and named to the US Development Academy's U16/U17 East Conference Best XI in the inaugural season of the Girls program in 2018.